-Short term payday loans are exactly that, though.
-They aren’t designed to be a method of long-term lending, which is why it’s important for consumers to understand exactly what their loan means, or how they can make the most of it.
+Short term loans and payday loans are exactly that, they aren’t designed to be a method of long-term lending.
+Which is why it’s important for consumers to understand exactly what their loan means, or how they can make the most of it.

 Here are a few tips and tricks that can help you to cut down on costs or save yourself a bit of money, so that you can really make the most of your cash.

-Shop Around Before you take out any type of loan, it’s very important to shop around.
+Shop Around Before you take out a loan out quickly, it’s very important to look around.
 Different lenders will all offer different rates of interest, or may even add in additional charges – in order to make sure that you’re getting the best deal, you do need to compare loans.